 - Inconsistency in production.
 Difficult to determine how much to leave or take.

 3. Warre beehive

 This type of hive derives its name from Emile Warré, a French Pastor.
-It has a completely different design when compared to Langstroth hive.
-It was created in early 1900s after some experimenting on various hive types.
+It has a completely different design when compared to the Langstroth hive.
+It was created in the early 1900s after experimenting with various hive types.
 This resulted in what was to be referred to as “The People’s Hive”.
 Its overall design is smaller and its components square in design and not rectangular.
-As for this type, the boxes are added to the bottom and not the top also.
+As for this type, the boxes are added to the bottom and not the top.

 - Minimal intervention by the beekeeper is required for this type of hive.
-Its overall design is like a hollow tree which can withstand extreme cold and hot weather.
+Its overall design is like a hollow tree that can withstand extreme cold and hot weather.

 - The bees are provided with foundationless frames where they can build their comb.
 This gives the bees maximum control which results in healthy and more productive bees.

-- Moisture and temperature well regulated thanks to the insulating box of sawdust placed in between 2 cotton fabric layers.
+- Moisture and temperature are well-regulated thanks to the insulating box of sawdust placed in between 2 cotton fabric layers.

 - Quite stylish unlike some other hive types.
 Looks good in your backyard.

-- Requires some serious thinking if you need to supplement your bees with food since it lacks front feeder.
+- Requires some serious thinking if you need to supplement your bees with food since it lack a front feeder.

 - It costs much more when bought.